carldubois/bigiq-cm-restapi-reference/docs/HowToGuides/License-Management/t_license_initial_activation.rst

 purchased pool License regkey would result in an entry being created in /cm/device/licensing/pool/purchased-pool/licenses.

-A Reference to the item in that collection will be stored, and made available to the client.
+A reference to the item in that collection will be stored, and made available to the client.

 For the case of automatic activation, this worker will wait for the